bugzilla/bugzilla/docs/en/rst/administering/flags.rst

     You can set a flag to be visible or not visible on any combination of products and components.

-    Default behaviour for a newly created flag is to appear on all products and all components, which is why ``__Any__:__Any__`` is already entered in the :guilabel:`Inclusions` box.
+    Default behavior for a newly created flag is to appear on all products and all components, which is why ``__Any__:__Any__`` is already entered in the :guilabel:`Inclusions` box.
-    If this is not your desired behaviour, you must either set some exclusions (for products on which you don't want the flag to appear), or you must remove ``__Any__:__Any__`` from the :guilabel:`Inclusions` box and define products/components specifically for this flag.
+    If this is not your desired behavior, you must either set some exclusions (for products on which you don't want the flag to appear), or you must remove ``__Any__:__Any__`` from the :guilabel:`Inclusions` box and define products/components specifically for this flag.